05ryt31/05ryt31/README.md

 <h3 align="center">A Little Bit About Me 👤</h2>

-I was born in **Shiga**, Japan, near Osaka.
+I was born in **Japan**.
 When I was in middle school, the iPhone completely changed how I viewed technology.
 **I was fascinated by how a single product could influence millions of people’s daily lives.** That was the moment I began to dream of building something that could impact people at scale.

 Years later, I dedicated myself to entering one of Japan’s top universities for computer science.
 I studied **more than ten hours** a day for a year, confident that I would succeed.